axion2110/MaptyApp/README.md

 This is an app created with 'The Complete JavaScript Course" by Jonas Schmedtmann.

 The main use of this app is for users to record the duration and location of their workout session.
-Users can 2 types of workout: running and cycling.
+Users can choose from 2 types of workout: running and cycling.
 All records will be displayed in a list and on the map.

 For running, users can input distance, time, pace and steps/minutes.